jen-k/2018-Python-Training/Roles-and-Expectations.md

 While you are on probation, you should treat the period as an extended interview — not just with your manager, but with all the staff you may come into contact with.

 ### Probation
-All employees new to the University are considered "[Probationary](https://policies.utexas.edu/policies/probationary-employees)" for their first 180 calendar days with the University.
+All employees new to the University are considered "[Probationary](https://policies.utexas.edu/policies/probationary-employees)" for their first 180 calendar days of employment.
 Your manager will perform an evaluation at 45, 90, and 120 days to ensure you are meeting expectations.
-Skills included in the evaluation include:
+Some of the skills on which you are evaluated:
 - Interpersonal skills
 - Time management skills
 - Communication skills